boltdynamics/careermatch-ai-codelabs/hands-on-workshop.md

 3. All saved prompts will be accessible via [Prompt Management Page](https://console.cloud.google.com/vertex-ai/studio/saved-prompts?hl=en-AU)
 ![prompt-management](images/prompt-management.png)

-4. Hurray! we have successfully created and saved a prompt using Google Gemini 2.0 to analyze resumes and job details, providing a score and suggestions for improvement.
+4. Hurray! we have successfully created and saved a prompt using Vertex AI
 ![edit-prompt](images/edit-prompt.png)

 ## One click deployment of the prompt as a web application to Google Cloud Run